leejones/margins/books/procrastinate-on-purpose/procrastination-on-purpose-reading-notes.md

 The key is to invest the time.
 Roy says to expect to invest time up front and/or along the way in helping the person learn how to do something, but over the long term it will pay off.

+Expect to invest about 30x the amount of time teaching someone to perform a task.
+For example, if you have a task that takes you 5 minutes, then expect to invest 150 minutes teaching someone else how to do it (not necessarily all at once though).

+When you delegate, it's not going to be perfect.
+It's not going to be as good as you would do it...
+AT FIRST.
+Eventually the person will own and master the task in a way that is most likely going to be better.
+Be ok with it not be perfect at first.
+Delegation is a long term investment.